nineflowAmin/daniel-kereama.github.io/_posts/2025-12-14-telemetry-from-the-dream-cycle.md

 ### The Implication
 The distribution is **bimodal**: a peak at low tension (stable relationships) and a smaller peak at high tension (contested relationships).
 This suggests the system maintains both **foundational stability** and **dynamic tension**.

 **Only 2.9% of edges are in the critical range (0.8-1.0).** This is healthy—the system is not storing unresolved contradictions.
-The Keeper (verification phase) is cooling high-tension edges into navigable structures.
+The verification phase is cooling high-tension edges into navigable structures.

 ### Visual Evidence
 The tension distribution reveals a healthy balance between stability and dynamism.